kingron/ProxyTester/README.md

 ![img.png](screen.png)

 ## requirements
-- please install requests_httsproxy module from here: https://github.com/savandriy/requests_httpsproxy, download source, and open cmd of the source folder, and run `pip install .`
+- ~~please install requests_httsproxy module from here: https://github.com/savandriy/requests_httpsproxy, download source, and open cmd of the source folder, and run `pip install .`~~
 - if using python >= 3.11 or higher, it required requests==2.0.7; if using python <= 3.7, please using requests==1.26.6
+- run `pip install -r requirements.txt` then run `python pt.py`

 ## Reference
 - https://www.chromium.org/developers/design-documents/secure-web-proxy/